 Case studies and E-Book for social transformation through occupation.

-In 2020 the ENOTHE project group Social Transformation through Occupation, a group composed of members of the ISTTON, prepared an E-book “Case studies for social transformation through occupation” (See link to pdf HERE).
+In 2020 the ENOTHE project group Social Transformation through Occupation, a group composed of members of the ISTTON, prepared an E-book “Case Studies for Social Transformation through Occupation” (PDF).
 This E-book provides an introduction to the network, to our current understandings of occupation-based social transformation and six cases with some discussion questions that may be used when reading the cases to guide discussion, reflection and development of future initiatives.

 The six cases are: